Saturday and Sunday | 11am–4:30pm | Free

 You may participate in the monthly family activity at any time from 11am to 4:30pm on the day of your visit.
 You do not need to select a time slot.
 Last admission will be 4:30pm.

-Due to the various Museum locations in which family activities may take place, please register for the free activity and Pay What You Wish admission to ensure you can explore more that the Museum offers.
-In addition to participation in the monthly Family Activity, admission tickets include access to visit the historic ship Wavertree and exhibitions on view in the Seaport Museum’s introduction galleries inside Schermerhorn Row located at 12 Fulton Street.
-Timed tickets to tour the Seaport Museum’s 1908 lightship Ambrose at Pier 16 are available separately.
+Due to the various Museum locations in which family activities may take place, please register for the free activity and admission to ensure you can explore more that the Museum offers.
+In addition to participation in the monthly Family Activity, admission tickets include access to visit the historic ships Wavertree and Ambrose as well as exhibitions on view in the Seaport Museum’s introduction galleries inside Schermerhorn Row located at 12 Fulton Street.

 The Seaport Museum aims to make our facilities accessible to all visitors.
 Due to the historical nature of our ships and Landmarked buildings, access requirements vary for each location.
 Please see the specific access details on our Accessibility page.